Deepakharshan/ChatDapp/README.md

 #ChatDapp

 #I created a simple ChatDapp.
-Using React.js framework.
+Using React.js framework in front-end and smart contract in back-end.

 #Developers ideas are welcome.